TIBCOSoftware/snappydata/docs/configuring_cluster/configuring_cluster.md

 <a id="dataserver"></a>
 ## Configuring Data Servers
-Data Servers hosts data, embeds a Spark executor, and also contains a SQL engine capable of executing certain queries independently and more efficiently than Spark.
+Data Servers hosts data, embeds a Spark executor, and also contains a SQL engine capable of executing certain queries independently and more efficiently than Spark engine.
 Data servers use intelligent query routing to either execute the query directly on the node or to pass it to the lead node for execution by Spark SQL.
 You can refer to the **conf/servers.template** file for some examples.

 Create the configuration file (**servers**) for data servers in the **<_SnappyData_home_>/conf** directory.